oroinc/orocommerce/src/Oro/Bundle/RFPBundle/Resources/doc/api/request.md

 #### get_subresource

-Retrieve a record of assigned customer user assigned to a specific request record.
+Retrieve records of customer users that will receive the order delivery assigned to a specific request record.

 #### get_relationship

-Retrieve IDs of assigned customer user records assigned to a specific request record.
+Retrieve IDs of customer users that will receive the order delivery records assigned to a specific request record.

 #### update_relationship

-Replace the list of assigned customer user assigned to a specific request record.
+Replace the list of customer users that will receive the order delivery assigned to a specific request record.

 {@request:json_api}
 Example: